Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/AddCustomDynamicEntityDataSource/README.md

 ## Additional information

 In this sample, we iterate through features in a GeoJSON file to mimic messages coming from a real-time feed.
-You can create a custom dyamic entity data source to process any data that contains observations which can be translated into `MapPoint` objects with associated `Dictionary<string, object>` attributes.
+You can create a custom dyamic entity data source to process any data that contains observations which can be translated into `Point` objects with associated QVariantMap attributes.

 ## Tags